 Most of the Smithsonian museums and major monuments are centrally located along “The Mall” which heads west away from the Capitol Building.
-You can walk to the sights, take a tour bus, ride a boat, use the metro, or even borrow a bike.
+It’s easy to walk between the sights, take a tour bus, ride a boat, use the metro, or even borrow a bike.

 1) Washington D.C.
 Ducks Tour

 A Duck Tour takes place in a DUKW World War II amphibious vehicle.
-The tour begins on land, but before you know it, you’re splashing into the Potomac River to take in all the sights.
+The tour begins on land before splashing into the Potomac River to take in all the sights.
 The tour guides provide an overview of the city and its history with a comedic twist.
-Purchase tickets online at www.dcducks.com, then head over to Union Station to meet up with the tour.
+Purchase tickets online and avoid waiting in line.

 2) National Air and Space Museum

-From the minute we walked in, there were “oohs” and “aahs” from everyone (adults included).
-Numerous planes hang from the ceiling, spacecraft are within easy reach, jets are right in front of you.
-It was like the kids had died and gone to air and space heaven.
-The museum has the Wright Brothers’ plane, Charles Lindbergh’s Spirit of St. Louis, an Apollo lunar module, and many more artifacts that were key in the development of air and space technology.
 The museum does a wonderful job of explaining the who, why, and how of America’s air and space history.
-There are demonstrations throughout the museum, as well an IMAX theater and planetarium.
-Afterwards, the kids enjoyed the astronaut ice cream in a bag in the museum gift shop.
-For more information go to www.airandspace.si.edu.
+There are demonstrations throughout the museum, as well as an IMAX theater and planetarium.
+Afterward, the kids enjoyed the astronaut ice cream in a bag in the museum gift shop.

 3) Museum of American History

-There are rooms dedicated to ball gowns of the first ladies, different forms of transportation, and odds and ends of American history.
+There are rooms dedicated to the ball gowns of the first ladies, different forms of transportation, and odds and ends of American history.
 The museum is fairly simple to navigate and provides a fun history lesson for everyone.
-You could easily spend half a day here and still have plenty of time to visit another attraction.
+It’s easy to spend half a day here and still have plenty of time to visit another attraction.

 4) International Spy Museum